 7 Reasons why Brisbane’s Unit Market Will Lead The Country

-Following this expert’s argumentation, this recovery prediction considers the facts that housing values in Brisbane have not suffered nearly the same pain as the unit market has and that the underlying driver is a steady growth in the QLD Economy, and more specifically in its capital.
-Brisbane’s economy is well diversified, and it is propelling income growth and apartment growth in the next years.
+This recovery prediction considers the facts that housing values in Brisbane have not suffered nearly the same pain as the unit market has and that the underlying driver is a steady growth in the QLD Economy, and more specifically in its capital.
+Brisbane’s economy is well-diversified, and it is propelling income growth and apartment growth in the next years.
 The reality is that Brisbane is not experiencing anything like the acute corrections forecasted for Sydney.

 In the same page as the Moody’s Analytics expert is Tim Lawless, Head of Research for Corelogic, who points out that Brisbane’s recovery has been a long time coming.
 Brisbane is displaying great resilience, partly thanks to showing sustainable growth rates over the past decade.
 The reality is that the same wealth creation effect has not been mirrored by Sydney or Melbourne, and now the two cities are leading a national downturn of the housing market, while Brisbane is not showing the same trend.